solutionDrive/ansible-role-s3-deployment/README.md

 --------------

     project_name: 'project'
-The project_name will be used for the full installtion_path
+The project_name will be used for the full installation_path

     installation_path: '/var/www/'
 Installation path which will hold the project name directories